 Blackhawks' Jan Rutta: Won't play Thursday

-Rutta (upper body) won't be available for Thursday's game against the Jets.
+Rutta (upper body) has been cleared to play, but he won't be in the lineup for Thursday's game against the Stars, Eric Lear of the Blackhawks' official site reports.

-The severity of Rutta's upper-body injury has yet to be determined, but the Slovakian blueliner will have to wait for Sunday evening's matchup with Minnesota for his next opportunity to crack Chicago's lineup.
-It'll be a big blow to the Blackhawks' back end if he's forced to miss extended time, as he's played well this season, picking up three goals and 13 points while posting a plus-1 rating in 31 games.
-With Rutta unavailable Thursday, Ville Pokka or Michal Kempny will draw into the lineup against Winnipeg.
+Michal Kempny has played pretty well during Rutta's absence, so there's no need for the Blackhawks to rush the Slovakian defender back before he's at 100 percent.
+However, it wouldn't be surprising to see him replace Kempny in the lineup for Saturday's game against the Devils after presumably logging a full practice Friday.

 More News